Last Modified: 7/30/2014 Location: FL, PR, USVI Business: Part A, Part B

 Occupational therapist (OT) in private practice

-Occupational therapists (OT) who are in private practice must meet all of the following criteria to provide services for Medicare beneficiaries:
+Occupational therapists (OT) who are in private practice must meet the following applicable criteria to provide services for Medicare beneficiaries:

-• Licensed as an occupational therapist by the state in which he or she is in private practice
+1. Is licensed or otherwise regulated, if applicable, as an occupational therapist by the state in which practicing; or

-• Graduate of an educational program with an occupational therapy curriculum that has been accredited by the Committee on Allied Health Education of the American Medical Association and the American Occupational Therapy Association
+1. Graduated after successful completion of an occupational therapy program accredited jointly by the committee on Allied Health Education and Accreditation of the American Medical Association and the American Occupational Therapy Association; or

-• Eligible for the National Registration Examination of the American Occupational Therapy Association
+2. Is eligible for the National Registration Examination of the American Occupational Therapy Association or the National Board for Certification in Occupational Therapy.

 Documentation requirements and recommendations